ailrk/canvas-api-ts/README.md

 # Type driven canvas lms api
-A typed low level api wrapper for canvas lms api.
+A typed api wrapper for canvas lms api.

+There is an set of low level interface provides full control over the canvas restful endpoints, and a high level interface that makes things easier.

 * This api is in it's early age, more apis and tests will be added later one.
 Once it is stable it will be a npm package.